jcurry777/jcurry777/README.md

 Hello!
 I am a statistics major with senior standing at Cal Poly SLO.
 My minor is in Computer Science, and I am also taking business classes to bolster my financial knowledge.
 I will graduate with a Bachelor's degree in December 2022.

-I will be working with Dr. Schroth-Glanz at Cal Poly on a Marine Bioacoustic Analysis research project during this upcoming summer.
-I am excited to refine my ability to train neural networks on large datasets.
+I am working with Dr. Schroth-Glanz at Cal Poly on a Marine Bioacoustic Analysis research project this summer.
+I am refining my ability to train neural networks on large datasets.

 A long-term goal of mine is to become a certified actuary, but I am open to exploring a variety of data-related avenues along the way.